Hudson pitches 6 scoreless, Cardinals beat Rockies 6-0

 Bader doubled the Cardinals’ lead with a two-run homer in the second.
 It was Bader’s first home run in 45 games going back to June 8.

-Paul Goldschmidt’s 29th home run of the season capped the scoring in the seventh.
+Goldschmidt’s 29th home run of the season capped the scoring in the seventh.

 Rockies starter Chi Chi González walked the lead-off man in the first, second and fifth innings and each one turned into a run for the Cardinals.
 González (0-5) walked six and allowed five runs over 4 1/3 innings as the Rockies lost their third straight and their fifth in the last six.